MarcusGrass/MarcusGrass.github.io/pages/projects/RustKbd.md

 #### QMK

-To get the firmware together an open source firmware repo called QMK can be used, there are a few others but to my knowledge QMK is the most popular and mature alternative.
+To get the firmware together, an open source firmware repo called QMK can be used.
+There are a few others but to my knowledge QMK is the most popular and mature alternative.
 You can make a keymap without writing any code at all, but if you want to interface with peripherals, or execute advanced logic, some C-code will be necessary.

 ### Back to last time

-I bought a microcontroller with has dual cores, and I wanted to use them to offload oled-drawing to a second core, and did a deep dive into enabling that for my setup.
+I bought a microcontroller which has dual cores, and I wanted to use them to offload oled-drawing to the core that doesn't handle latency-sensitive activities, and did a deep dive into enabling that for my setup.
 While it worked it was not thread-safe, and generally discouraged.

 That's when I decided to write my own firmware in Rust.